Guide to End-to-End Testing Best Practices in 2024

 This type of testing seeks to identify how an application behaves when confronted with unexpected input or unexpected user behavior.
 But the purpose of e2e testing is to test the common user scenarios in relation to the software, rather than carry out exception testing.
 If exception testing is necessary, integration testing or low-level unit testing are better choices.

 Automation can significantly speed up the testing process and increase its accuracy by reducing human error.
-Automated end-to-end tests can be run at any time, providing continuous feedback on the application’s health.
+Tests can be run at any time, providing continuous feedback on the application’s health.

 💡